Clarifai/old-docs/portal-guide/model/evaluate/improving-your-model.md

 2. OK model with a few bad concepts.
 3. Bad model with all bad concepts.
 4. Biased model: the model is consistently picking up certain visual cues other than what you’d like to pick up.
-5. Model with Variance: there is no consistency in the way the model is predicting on inputs.
+5. Model with variance: there is no consistency in the way the model is predicting on inputs.

 ## Possible Areas of Improvement